 04 – Street protest marches are banned in Queensland, Australia.

-05 – Baader-Meinhof terrorists ambush a car in Cologne, West Germany, killing four and kidnapping Dr Hanns-Martin Schleyer, president of the West German Industries Federation.
+05 – Baader-Meinhof terrorists ambush a car in Cologne, West Germany, kidnapping Dr Hanns-Martin Schleyer, president of the West German Industries Federation.
 His chauffeur, a security agent and two policemen are killed in the attack.

 05 – NASA launches Voyager 1 on a mission to follow Voyager 2 on a multi-year journey toward Jupiter, Saturn and beyond.

 05 – Bandleader and well-known US New Year’s Eve host Guy Lombardo dies, at age 72.

 07 – Convicted Watergate conspirator G. Gordon Liddy is released from federal custody after serving a term of 52½ months.

 08 – Cynthia Nicholas, 19, from Scarborough, Ontario, becomes the first woman to complete a non-stop two-way swim across the English Channel which she does in a new world record time of 19 hours 55 minutes, which is 10 hours 5 minutes faster than the previous record.

 09 – Soviet authorities confiscate various titles, including copies of George Orwell’s Animal Farm and 1984 which had been brought into the USSR for the first-ever international book fair in Moscow.

 12 – Black South African leader and anti-apartheid campaigner Steve Biko is killed while in police custody.
 The police claim he committed suicide but an autopsy later reveals massive head trauma and other injuries.

 16 – British glam rocker Marc Bolan (of T. Rex) is killed when the car driven by his girlfriend Gloria Jones collides with a tree on Barnes Common in South West London.
 He is 30 years old.

 16 – Opera star Maria Callas dies.